 White vinegar is one of the most effective ways to remove a wine stain from clothing.
 It is also one of the easiest methods to use.
 All you need is a bowl of white vinegar and a clean cloth.

-Soak the clean cloth in the white vinegar and then blot the wine stain with it.
-You may need to repeat this process a few times to remove the entire stain.
+Soak the clean cloth in the white vinegar and then blot the wine stain.
+You may need to repeat this process several times to remove the entire stain.
 Once the stain is gone, wash the clothing item as usual.

 Method 2: Using Baking Soda and Salt

 - 1/2 cup baking soda